Person-Centred Practice in Social Care: Core Principles and Everyday Values

 • Enablement — supports are designed to reduce reliance, building confidence and skills.

-• Assurance — outcomes and experiences are verified through observation, feedback and data.
+• Assurance — outcomes and experience are verified through observation, feedback and data.

-When PCP is done well, your records match people’s experience.
-When it isn’t, “person-centred” becomes a heading — not a reality.
+When PCP is done well, your records match people’s lived experience.
+When it isn’t, “person-centred” becomes a heading in a policy — not a reality on shift, in someone’s home, or in a review meeting.

-Make it visible: a “how I like to be supported” profile on the front of the plan; staff use the person’s language in notes.
+Make it visible: a “How I like to be supported” profile at the front of the plan; staff notes reflect the person’s language and preferences.

-2. Choice & Control — offer real, meaningful options; explain trade-offs plainly; accept “no”.
+2. Choice & control — offer meaningful options; explain trade-offs plainly; accept “no” without punishment.

 Make it visible: two or more options recorded for key decisions; rationale documented; changes allowed without friction.

-3. Co-Production — plan, do and review with people; families involved when desired; advocates included where needed.
+3. Co-production — plan, do and review with people; involve families/advocates when wanted or needed.

-Make it visible: signatures/voice notes; meeting summaries in plain English or easy-read; actions assigned to staff and the person.
+Make it visible: meeting summaries in plain English/easy-read/audio; actions assigned to staff and the person; evidence of what changed.

-4. Strengths & Aspirations — start from what matters to the person and what is going well, not deficits.
+4. Strengths & aspirations — start from what matters and what is working, not deficits.

-Make it visible: goals in the person’s words; weekly micro-steps linked to those goals; celebration notes.
+Make it visible: goals in the person’s words; weekly micro-steps linked to those goals; progress celebrated and reviewed.

-5. Safety through Enablement — risk with the person, not to them; least restrictive options first.
+5. Safety through enablement — manage risk with the person; least restrictive options first.

 Make it visible: decision-specific capacity/consent; positive risk plans; review dates for any restrictions.

-Make it visible: accessible formats; visual schedules; interpreters; quiet spaces; sensory adjustments.
+Make it visible: accessible formats; interpreters; sensory adjustments; culturally relevant routines and community links.

-Make it visible: “what we learned” note monthly; observation checks; outcomes updated with dates.
+Make it visible: a monthly “what we learned” note; observation checks; outcomes updated with dates.

 📋 From Values to Practice: A 4-Block Person-Centred Plan